IngridOrnum/project-exam-1-blog/README.md

 * About Page: Provides information about the blog and its mission.

 ## Admin Features
+* Account Management: Admins can register and log in with validation and error handling for incorrect inputs, empty fields, or false login information.
+* Admin Dashboard: Displays the logged-in user's name and provides options to create or edit posts.
+* Post Creation: A form for creating new posts with alerts indicating the success or failure of the publishing process.
+* Post Editing: An edit page where admins can update or delete posts, with alerts confirming the success or failure of these actions.
+A confirmation prompt is shown before deletion, and posts can be filtered for easier management.

+## Tech Used
 * HTML, CSS, JavaScript: Core technologies for building the front-end interface.
 * ChatGPT: Used for debugging and assistance during development.
 * Figma: For designing wireframes and high-fidelity assets.Post Creation: A form for creating new posts with alerts indicating the success or failure of the publishing process.